tonywhatever/deb_build4skippy/README.md

 dpkg-buildpackage -rfakeroot -us -uc -b
 ```

-and very shortly after you should find two new deb-files in the parent-directory of skippy-xd-master.
+and very shortly after you should find two new deb-binaries in the parent-directory of skippy-xd-master.
 (Any warning about debian/changelog can be safely ignored, it's OK)

 You can now install them.
-Note that skippy-xd-dbgsym_0.x.x-x_amd64.deb is optional)
+Note that skippy-xd-dbgsym_x.x.x-x_amd64.deb is optional.
 ```
 sudo gdebi skippy-xd_0.8.0-1_amd64.deb
 ```